SENERGY-Platform/connection-check/README.md

 ## Known Limitation
+- the service can only check for clients and subscribed topics.
+Devices that only publish and don't subscribe are not handled.
 - if a device has more than one service that may subscribe to a topic only one of this topics is checked.